 TODAY'S MOTTOES and PROVERBS:

-BREVISSIMA: The distich poster for today is Pro Patria Cara.
-Click here for a full-sized view; the poem has a vocabulary list and an English translation, too.
+BREVISSIMA: The distich poster for today is Quod Paravit Virtus, Retinebis.
+Click here for a full-sized view.

 And here are today's proverbial LOLcats:

-FABULAE FACILES: The fable from the Fabulae Faciles widget is Viatores et Pons, a funny little story about three foolish men crossing bridge (this fable has a vocabulary list).
+FABULAE FACILES: The fable from the Fabulae Faciles widget is Viatores et Pons, a funny story about an Athenian, a Corinthian, and a Boeotian (this fable has a vocabulary list).

-MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Simia et Gemelli Eius, the story of the monkey mother and how differently she treats her two offspring.
+MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Simia et Gemelli Eius, a story about the twin sons of the ape - one spoiled, and one not.